 So at first glance, German does have some challenging and even intimidating vocabulary.
-In fact, Mark Twain is said to have taken offense to the “clumsy” practice of the German language to create compound, multi-syllable words.
+In fact, Mark Twain is said to have taken offense to the “clumsy” practise of the German language to create compound, multi-syllable words.
 For example, take the word Freundschaftsbezeugung, which means “demonstrations of friendship.”
 Yes, it’s certainly lengthy, but before you’ve had even one German language lesson, you might be able to break it down into understandable parts.
 You’ll likely notice that the word starts with “Freund” which is a cognate of the English word “friend” and shares the same meaning.

 Honing your German pronunciation requires that you get immediate and accurate feedback.
 This feedback will allow you to make any and all needed corrections to your pronunciation.
-Then you can practice, so your mouth develops the ability to readily shape the sounds that make up the German language.
+Then you can practise, so your mouth develops the ability to readily shape the sounds that make up the German language.
 Rosetta Stone embeds our TruAccent™ speech-recognition engine into each and every German language lesson.
 It offers immediate feedback to help you match your pronunciation and accent to that of fluent speakers.
 It was developed by scanning and integrating the speech of native and non-native German speakers and can be extremely useful in helping you learn to understand and be understood in German.

 Try Our Award-Winning App